make an impact ...

-Second … we connect continuously with donors, including private companies, individuals, and estate executors, who are passionate about making a positive impact on the lives of others, and would like to start-up and support new, high-impact community projects.
+Second … we connect continuously with donors, including private companies, foundations, individuals, and estate executors, who are passionate about making a positive impact on the lives of others, and would like to start-up and support new, high-impact community projects.
 Additionally, Andrew Gunn will serve in select circumstances as the Trustee of estates.

 Throughout this process, we add an interesting twist!
 Our in-house media outlet, young & free press, features teenagers as journalists who cover local culture and events.
-This gives us countless opportunities to connect with individuals and businesses wherever we go, and our young journalists develop new ideas to bring to our network of donors and partners!
+This gives us countless opportunities to connect with individuals and businesses wherever we go, and our cast of commentators develop new ideas to bring to our network of donors and partners!
 In this way, we involve young people directly in the culture and decision-making that goes into shaping the future of our region.
 Visit the young & free press website and our Instagram page.

 On an ongoing basis, we consult with all parties to ensure the most positive results possible, as well as long-term sustainability and accountability.
 This is impact philanthropy.

 past and current projects

 Many of our recent projects have been focussed on urban renewal, as well as providing young people opportunities in small cities and rural areas.
 Here is a short list: